HRV in sport performance

 TRAINING LOAD

 The distribution of training loads is a fundamental component of periodization.
 The elements that comprise the training load are training volume and intensity.
 The interplay between these two elements will define the total training load.
 Higher training loads will cause greater ANS disturbance and sympathovagal imbalance.
-Post-exercise HRV analysis appears to be a valuable indicator for evaluating variations in performance level and can indirectly reflect training loads.
-There is evidence that HRV parameters are highly correlated with the intensity and volume of exercise and are inversely related to the training load level.
+Post-exercise HRV analysis appears to be a valuable indicator of performance variations and can indirectly reflect training load.
+There is evidence that HRV parameters are highly correlated with the intensity and volume of exercise and are inversely related to training load.

 RECOVERY AND HEART RATE VARIABILITY IN ATHLETES PERFORMANCE